qri-io/rfcs/text/0032-access_command.md

 ### An "Access" Data Structure
 This RFC describes `visible` as a _permissions flag_.
 At some point we should be looking to build a data structure that describes permissions. `Visible` might be a field on that data structure.
 The challenge here: permissions will apply to, what, users? groups?
 Needs more thought.

+### Remotes know "who is asking"

+Long term, we should be driving the identity of the peer making a request deeper into remote behavior.
+We'll need this as a part of access control, but it could also remove the need for the "you're pushing a hidden dataset" warning, because remotes can show users lists contextualized to their identities, and can show the hidden datasets they've pushed (aka: a list that is specific to a given user)